facebook/docusaurus/website/docs/api/themes/theme-configuration.md

 };
 ```

-Simple footer links are a list of `FooterItems` that are displayed in a row with a seperator between each item.
+A simple footer just has a list of `FooterItem`s displayed in a row.

 Example simple configuration: